Published by: JuliaThis post contains affiliate links and I will be compensated if you make a purchase after clicking on my links.

 Margaret Atwood’s writing journey

-After the introduction, Margaret Atwood explains how she became a published writer.
+After the introduction, Margaret Atwood explains how she became a published writer (Check it out here).
 An interesting story, but, I was glad when she dived into the course proper and started to explain her creative process.

 Immerse yourself in a subject to generate ideas